 This declaration needs to be signed by the Principal Investigator (PI), and the student where it relates to a student project (for research student projects PI is Director of Studies and for Taught or Undergrad project the PI is the Supervisor).
-Electronic submission of the form is required to roffice@uclan.ac.uk.
-Where available insert electronic signature - alternatively, provide an email in lieu from the appropriate party..
+Electronic submission of the form is required to EthicsInfo@uclan.ac.uk.
+Where available insert electronic signature - alternatively, provide an email in lieu from appropriate party.

-Declaration of the: ☐ Principal Investigator OR Director of Studies/Supervisor and Student Investigator (please check as appropriate) The information in this form is accurate to the best of my knowledge and belief, and I take full responsibility for it.
-I have read and understand the University Ethical Principles for Teaching, Research, Knowledge Transfer, Consultancy and Related Activities.
-I have read and understand the University's policy and procedures on Safeguarding and Prevent.
+Declara ation of the: □Princ cipal Investigator OR Directo or of Studies/Supervisor and Student Investigator (please c check as appropriate) The information in this form is accurate to the best of my knowledge and belief, and I take full responsibility for it. • I have read and understand the University Ethical Principles for Teaching, Research, Knowledge Transfer, Consultancy and Related Activities . • I have read and understand the University's policy and procedures on Safeguarding and Prevent.
 I undertake to abide by the ethical principles underlying the Declaration of Helsinki and the University Code of Conduct for Research, together with the codes of practice laid down by any relevant professional or learned society.
-If the activity is approved, I undertake to adhere to the study plan, the terms of the full application of which the e-Ethics Committee has given a favourable opinion and any conditions of the e-Ethics Committee in giving its favourable opinion.
-I undertake to seek an ethical opinion from the e-Ethics Committee before implementing substantial amendments to the study plan or to the terms of the full application of which the e-Ethics Committee has given a favourable opinion.
-I understand that I am responsible for monitoring the research at all times.
+If the activity is approved, I undertake to adhere to the study plan, the terms of the full application of which the Ethics Review Panel [] has given a favourable opinion and any conditions of the Ethics Review Panel in giving its favourable opinion.
+I undertake to seek an ethical opinion from the Ethics Review Panel before implementing substantial amendments to the study plan or to the terms of the full application of which the Ethics Review Panel has given a favourable opinion. • I understand that I am responsible for monitoring the research at all times.
+If there are any serious adverse events, I understand that I am responsible for immediately stopping the research and alerting the Ethics Review Panel within 24 hours of the occurrence, via EthicsInfo@uclan.ac.uk .
+I am aware of my responsibility to be up to date and comply with the requirements of the law and relevant guidelines relating to security and confidentiality of personal data.
+I understand that research records/data may be subject to inspection for audit purposes if required in future.
+I understand that personal data about me as a researcher in this application is required by the Ethics and Integrity Unit within Research Services, on behalf of the University, for the purpose of ethics review, and to evidence that the appropriate level of ethics review has been undertaken.
+Such data will be stored and managed in accordance with the principles established in the General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
+I understand that the information contained in this application, any supporting documentation and all correspondence with the Ethics Review relating to the application, will be subject to the provisions of the Freedom of Information Acts.
+The information may be disclosed in response to requests made under the Acts except where statutory exemptions apply.
+I understand that all conditions apply to any co-applicants and researchers involved in the study, and that it is my responsibility to ensure that they abide by them.

-^{} e-Ethics Committee refers to either BAHSS, PSYSOC or STEMH
+^{} Ethics Review Panel refers to BAHSS, PSYSOC or STEMH